Bargaining for the Common Good

-The Just Employment Policy Project brings together colleges and universities across the country to support just employment policies that reflect Catholic social teaching and respect workers.
+The Just Employment Policy Project brings together students, faculty, workers, and leaders from colleges across the country to support just employment policies that reflect Catholic social teaching, Jesuit values, and the dignity of workers.

-The Kalmanovitz Initiative supports work on anti-sweatshop procurement standards with the Harrison Institute for Public Law at the Georgetown University Law Center.
+The Kalmanovitz Initiative supports work to develop and enact anti-sweatshop procurement standards in partnership with the Harrison Institute for Public Law at the Georgetown University Law Center.

 Immigration and Labor Project

-The Immigration and Labor Program (ILP) is a student program that joins with community organizations in DC to address the needs of working and low-income immigrants.
+The Immigration and Labor Program is a student program that joins with DC organizations to organize in solidarity with immigrant workers.

 Research in Action Internship